-To launch this direct marketing campaign, 34 people who were anonymous alcoholics were interviewed and their experiences created the chatbot's responses.
-In four months the project was ready.
+To launch this direct marketing campaign, 34 members of AA were interviewed and then a chatbot's responses were created based on this information.
+In four months the project was ready to launch.
 100,000 people spoke to Anonymous Friend in the first month and 60% were minors.

-To publicize this tool to help young people, a promotional campaign was created on Facebook that was disseminated in the following formats:
+To promote the chatbot tool, a campaign was created on Facebook that was disseminated in the following formats:

 - Carousel Ads

 - Increased App Installations

 In addition to advertising on Facebook, pieces were created for other social media platforms, making up a multi-channel strategy.

 It can be hard to capture people's attention with an email but Dropbox managed to do this in an entertaining way.
 Their direct marketing campaign emphasized how Dropbox can make everyday life easier thanks to the cloud storage service it offers.